-Choosing BA approach without losing your hair
+Choosing business analysis approach without losing your hair

 Business analysis approach in the key decisions that any business analyst has to take during any change initiative.
 The business analysis body of knowledge provides two distinct approaches for business analysis – Predictive and adaptive.
 On what basis should we choose these two approaches?
 Which one works better and when?